luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **public_key** (const PublicKey &):The public key.

-: Give a new instance of public key.
+Usage: Give a new instance of public key.

 <br>